 Before your appointment

 Psychiatrists are medical doctors who specialize in the diagnosis and medical treatment of mood, anxiety and learning disorders.
 Physical conditions may often mimic psychiatric disorders.
 MHS psychiatrists will confer with medical staff and provide comprehensive care to the student.
 Medications are prescribed when indicated and are monitored carefully.
-Call 314-935-6666, option 2 to schedule an appointment with a psychiatrist.

 Referring a student to services off campus